agentultra/postgresql-replicant/README.md

 A PostgreSQL streaming logical replication client for Haskell.

+React to database changes in real-time.

 This library is currently _EXPERIMENTAL_ and is not ready for production yet.
 Developers are encouraged to test out the library, add issues, contribute and make it awesome.

-React to database changes in real-time.
-Enrich data, send notifications, monitor suspicious activity, etc.

 ## Setup